-In 2005, Palestine Capital Market Authority was established as an autonomous agency by law No. (13) of the year 2004, thus, becoming the agency that organizes, supervises and controls the capital markets in Palestine.
+In 2005, Palestine Capital Market Authority was established as an autonomous agency by Law No. “13" of the year 2004, thus, becoming the agency that organizes, supervises and controls the capital markets in Palestine.
 A set of resolutions and circulars were issued governing the functioning of the securities sector regarding the issuance, disclosure, control, licensing and trading commissions.
-It has also kept pace with the main developments and legislations in the securities sector through the implementation of instructions approved by the Board of Directors.
+It has also kept pace with the main developments and legislations in the securities sector through the implementation of the instructions approved the Board of Directors.

-In accordance with the Securities Law No. “12" and the Capital Market Authority Law No. “13" for the year 2004, Palestine Securities sector consists of the following bodies supervised and controlled by the PCMA.
-These are as follows:
+In accordance with the Securities Law No. “12" and the Capital Market Authority Law No. “13" for the year 2004, Palestine Securities sector consists of the below-mentioned bodies supervised and controlled by PCMA.
+They are enclosed as the following:

-3. Securities companies members of the Palestine Exchange.
+- Securities companies' members of the Palestine Exchange.